When can I get the COVID-19 Vaccine?

 Because of the difference in the trials, making direct comparisons is a bit like comparing apples and oranges.
 The J&J one-dose vaccine was shown to be 85% protective against severe disease.

-February 28, 2021 – We sincerely appreciate the wonderful compliments regarding our COVID-19 vaccination clinics we have received from members of our community.
+February 28, 2021 – We sincerely appreciate the wonderful compliments regarding the COVID-19 vaccination clinics we have received from members of our community.

 It is important to note that at this time, Hunterdon Healthcare does not have a vaccine waitlist, however, we are in the process of creating a new registration system which will be communicated shortly.